jj1bdx/airspy-fmradion/CONTRIBUTING.md

 ## Use English language with American spelling

-All documents and source code in the repository should be written in English, with American spelling.
+All documents and source code comments in the repository should be written in English with American spelling.

 ## Feedback